Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Persons who are First Nations, Inuit or Métis may apply in this category.

 Proof of Indigenous identity must be provided.
 It can take different forms.
-Consult the University of Ottawa’s policy on admissions streams and scholarships intended for First Nations, Inuit and Métis applicants [PDF].
+Consult the University of Ottawa’s policy on Eligibility for Focused Admissions, Scholarships and Bursaries for First Nations, Inuit and Métis People.

 If you choose to apply in the Indigenous category, we encourage you to use your Personal Statement to describe your connection to your Indigenous community, including the extent to which you are involved in your Indigenous community, if applicable.

 Applicants in the Indigenous category must submit all components listed in the Application Components section.
-They must also submit proof of Indigenous identity, a Personal Statement and a reference letter in support of their community connection.
-Applicants in this category must submit their resumé or CV to OLSAS via SAM.
+They must also submit proof of Indigenous identity, a Personal Statement to OLSAS via SAM.

 Applicants who are members of historically excluded communities and/or who have experienced systemic inequality or identifiable social or economic barriers to education may apply through the Access & Equity category.